gaubes/Oscar.jl/docs/src/CommutativeAlgebra/local_rings_and_localizations.md

 generators of an ideal can be discarded.
 Any routines such as, for example, testing ideal membership ``f \in I \subset P_{\mathfrak m}``, will then fall back to standard basis computation in the singular ring on the backend.
-This ring can be invoced explicitly by calling
+This ring can be invoked explicitly by calling
 ```@docs
     singular_ring_loc(R::MPolyRingLoc{T}; ord::Symbol = :negdegrevlex) where T
 ```